RayHightower/RayHightower.com/_posts/2019-10-28-zero-to-one-in-a-power-law-world.markdown

 >&nbsp;<br/>&nbsp;<br/>
 >~Peter Thiel’s contrarian question

-Peter Thiel is a silicon Valley billionaire, co-founder of multiple successful startups (including PayPal), and a venture capitalist.
+Peter Thiel is a Silicon Valley billionaire, co-founder of multiple successful startups (including PayPal), and a venture capitalist.
 In those roles, Thiel asks _the contrarian question_ while interviewing job candidates.

 The question is simple, but difficult to answer because it requires the respondent to express an unpopular opinion.
 As observed in the book _Zero to One_, courage is less common than genius.